BenOvermyer/benovermyer.com/content/kb/uses.md

 **Website:** [Cloudflare](https://cloudflare.com)

 I use Cloudflare for my DNS management.
-I don't use it as a CDN really.
-However, I now use Cloudflare Pages to host this site and [Iron Arachne](https://ironarachne.com).
+I don't use it as a CDN anymore, though it works well for that purpose.